openhab/org.openhab.binding.zwave/doc/qubino/zmnhca_0_0.md

 ### Parameter 78: Forced Shutter calibration

 0 to 1 a Shutter enters the calibration mode
-By modifying the parameters setting from 0 to 1 a Shutter DC module enters the calibration mode.
-Available configuration parameters (data type is 1 Byte DEC):

-  *  default value 0
-  *  1 - Start calibration process (when calibration process is finished, completing full cycle - up, down and up, set the parameter 78 (Forced Shutter calibration) value back to 0.
+<p&gtBy modifying the parameters setting from 0 to 1 a Shutter DC module enters the calibration mode.
+Available configuration parameters (data type is 1 Byte DEC):</p&gt <ul&gt<li&gt default value 0</li&gt <li&gt 1 - Start calibration process (when calibration process is finished, completing full cycle - up, down and up, set the parameter 78 (Forced Shutter calibration) value back to 0.</li&gt </ul&gt
 Values in the range 0 to 1 may be set.

 The manufacturer defined default value is ```0```.